MetOffice/dagrunner/README.md

 ## Schedulers

 The `dagrunner-execute-graph` script exposes a scheduler argument for specifying our preferred scheduler.
-Schedulers include [dask](https://www.dask.org/), [ray](https://docs.ray.io/en/latest/ray-more-libs/dask-on-ray.html) and multiprocessing async scheduler (in-house scheduler utilising python built-in [multiprocessing](https://docs.python.org/3/library/multiprocessing.html) library).
+Schedulers include those provided by [dask](https://www.dask.org/), [ray](https://docs.ray.io/en/latest/ray-more-libs/dask-on-ray.html) as well as an in-house multiprocessing asynchronous scheduler (built upon the [multiprocessing](https://docs.python.org/3/library/multiprocessing.html) library).
 See command help for further details.

 ## Logging and monitoring

-DAGrunner is configured with a TCP socket handler, meaning that it will function across the network.
+DAGrunner provides a script `dagrunner-logger` for running a TCP server.
+This enables logging to function across the network.
 Additionally, it will write logs to an sqlite database to aid in realtime monitoring from external tools.
-We can see that both [ExecuteGraph](docs/dagrunner.execute_graph.md#class-executegraph) class and commandline script provide a means for passing a filepath to an sqlite database file for storing real-time logging information.
+See [logger](docs/dagrunner.utils.logger.md) for more information.